 Why ‘Genius’ Teams Need Purpose

-Best-selling author Dan Goleman explains how top teams need something to productively manage their conflict and energy.
+Best-selling author Dan Goleman explains how top teams need help to productively manage their conflict and energy.

 Daniel Goleman is author of the international best-seller Emotional Intelligence and Optimal: How to Sustain Personal and Organizational Excellence Every Day.
 He is a regular contributor to Korn Ferry.